HBS Books

 “The best lesson anyone can learn from business school is an awareness of what it can’t teach you.”

-I picked up these two books largely for an unserious read, but I did approach it open-mindedly.
-They were both “good” in their own ways and I can say that I did gain something, although it wasn’t directly from the words etched onto the books.
-It was more so the assurance that people going into business are actually very human underneath, they are just hyper-aware of the game being played.
+I picked up these two books for an unserious read.
+They were both “good” in their own ways, and I can say I did gain something.
+What I gained was the assurance that people going into business are actually human underneath.
+They are only hyper-aware of the game being played.

-Look no further than McCormack’s “What They Don’t Teach You at HBS” to illustrate the world of business.
-Part 1 was about “reading people” and how important that is in the business of business.
-Part 2 writes on “the art of the deal”, how to sell someone on something and closing out a deal.
+McCormack helps you understand the world of business.
+Part 1 was about “reading people” and how important it is in the business of business.
+Part 2 is on “the art of the deal”, how to sell someone on something and close out a deal.
 Part 3 is all about “management and culture”.
-All of which contains an endless streams of analogy and parables based on McCormack’s own dealings.

 Part 1 wasn’t bad, but it wasn’t great.
-Having read Erving and Goffman, reading McCormack’s explanation of a persons’s “true self”, impression management, and utilizing it to your own benefit seemed a bit banal.
-Especially given that McCormack is approaching it solely from a business view, instead of a sociological view.
-The corollary point being incessantly attempting to read everyone and even yourself by instrumentalizing everything is pretty neurotic.
+Having read sociology texts, reading McCormack’s explanations of “true self,” impression management, and performance seemed banal.
+Especially when McCormack’s approach is solely from a business viewpoint.
+A person who is attempting to read everyone and even themselves by objectifying everything is considered “neurotic”.

-I skimmed Part 3 and don’t really remember much of it.
+I skimmed Part 3 and don’t remember much of it.

 What They Teach You at HBS